 12 Information Protection Principles Collection 1.
-Lawful - We only collect personal information for a lawful purpose that is directly related to our functions and activities 2.
+Lawful - We only collect personal information for a lawful purpose that is directly related to our functions and activities and necessary for that purpose 2.
 Direct - We collect personal information directly from the person concerned 3.
 Open - When collecting personal information, we inform people why their personal information is being collected, what it will be used for, to whom it will be disclosed, how they can access and amend it and any possible consequences if they decide not to give it to us 4.
-Relevant - When collecting personal information, we ensure it is relevant, accurate, not excessive, and does not unreasonably intrude into peoples' personal affairs Storage 5.
-Secure - we store personal information securely, keep it no longer than necessary, destroy it appropriately, and protect it from unauthorised access, use or disclosure Access 6.
-Transparent - We are transparent about personal information that is stored, what it is used for and peoples' right to access and amend it 7.
+Relevant - When collecting personal information, we ensure it is relevant, accurate, up-to-date and not excessive, and does not unreasonably intrude into peoples' personal affairs Storage Access 6.
+Transparent - We explain what personal informat Transparent - We explain what personal information is stored, what it is used for and peoples' right to access and amend it 7.
 Accessible - We allow people to access their own personal information without unreasonable delay or expense 8.
-Correct - We allow people to update, correct or amend their personal information where necessary Use 9.
+Correct - We allow people to update, correct or amend their personal information where necessary

+Use 9.
 Accurate - We make sure that personal information is relevant and accurate before using it 10.
-Limited - We only use personal information for the purpose it was collected for unless the person consents to the information being use for an unrelated purpose Disclosure 11.
+Limited - We only use personal information for the purpose it was collected for unless the person consents to the information being used for an unrelated purpose Disclosure 11.
 Restricted - We will only disclose personal information with people's consent unless they were already informed of the disclosure when the personal information was collected 12.
-Sensitive - We do not disclose sensitive personal information (such as ethnicity or racial origin, political opinions, religious or philosophical beliefs, health or sexual activities, or trade union membership) without consent.
+Safeguarded - We do not disclose sensitive personal information (such as ethnicity or racial origin, political opinions, religious or philosophical beliefs, health or sexual activities, or trade union membership) without consent.

 Schedule 1 to the HRIP Act provides a similar set of privacy standards for health information.
-They are the health privacy principles (HPPs) and they are largely the same as the IPPs, however without an equivalent to IPP 12 (Sensitive) and with other additional obligations and standards instead.
+They are the health privacy principles (HPPs) and they are largely the same as the IPPs.
+Some additional obligations and standards apply, instead of IPP 12 for safeguarded information.

-Below is an overview of the HPPs as they apply to NSW Treasury:
+An overview follows below on how the HPPs apply to NSW Treasury: